 If you’re experiencing bullying, it’s important to remember that it’s never your fault and that there are things you can do to address it.

 Being the target of bullying can be hurtful, scary and isolating.
 Even though it’s difficult, remember: you’re not alone, and there are ways you can keep bullying out of your life.
-Here are some things you can do to address bullying:
+You can check out the video below for a tip from a Kids Help Phone National Youth Council member on how to cope with bullying.
+If you keep reading, you’ll also discover more things you can do to address bullying.

 • Stay safe: Keeping yourself physically and emotionally safe is the most important thing to do if you’re experiencing bullying.
 This could mean avoiding certain people and situations as much as possible, turning off social media and surrounding yourself with people you trust.
 If you need help coming up with a safety plan, you can always contact Kids Help Phone at 1-800-668-6868.